 Betterment has been in business since 2010, and holds a steady third place for assets under management.
 This places Betterment above all other independently-owned robo-advisors; only Schwab and Vanguard robo-advisors have more AUM.

-Betterment recently introduced Betterment Everyday with high return cash management features.
+Betterment recently introduced Betterment Checking and Cash Reserve with high return cash management features including no fee ATMs.